TotalMiner/totalminer.github.io/cs/terrain_opt.md

 This guide is based on the code in the [Terrain Generation Option 2 Guide](terrain2).
 You might want to do that guide first, although the concepts presented here are equally valid for Option 1 terrain generation.

-Fast terrain generation is vitually important for immersion in Total Miner.
-With this in mind it is important we take make efforts to ensure our terrain generation is as efficient and optimal as possible.
+Fast terrain generation is vitally important for immersion in Total Miner.
+With this in mind it is important we make efforts to ensure our terrain generation is as efficient and optimal as possible.

 It might help to run the game and your mod at this time and observe how fast your generation executes.